pavankumarpolavarapu/pavankumarpolavarapu_old.github.io/notebook/index.md

 permalink: /notebook/
 ---

 Initially I blogged to add a drop in ocean of knowledge that internet has and felt content when post helped solve others problem.
-But honestly, writing a single blog post takes more than 4 hours and then youtube happened, I spoke my thoughts out in no time.
-But this notebook is different, I am writing notes to keep track of my learning and also help me not to forget what I learned.
+But honestly, writing a single blog post takes more than 4 hours and then youtube happened, I spoke my thoughts out and saved time by not writing.
+But now situation is different, I am writing notes to remember important points from my learnings.

 <ul>
   {% for post in site.categories.notebook %}